labring/sealos/docs/4.0/docs/lifecycle-management/reference/sealos/commands/pull.md

 ## Parameters:

-Here are the parameters for the `sealos pull` command:
+The following are the parameters of the `sealos pull` command:

-- `-a, --all-tags=false`: Download all tagged images from the repository.
+- `-a, --all-tags=false`: Download all tagged images in the repository.

-- `--authfile=''`: Path to the authentication file.
-You can override it with the `REGISTRY_AUTH_FILE` environment variable.
+- `--authfile=''`: The path to the authentication file.
+The REGISTRY_AUTH_FILE environment variable can be used to override it.

-- `--cert-dir=''`: Specify the path to the certificate used to access the image registry.
+- `--cert-dir=''`: The specified path to the certificate for accessing the image repository.

-- `--creds=''`: Use `[username[:password]]` to access the image registry.
+- `--creds=''`: Use `[username[:password]]` to access the image repository.

-- `--decryption-key=[]`: The key(s) required to decrypt the image.
+- `--decryption-key=[]`: The key needed to decrypt the image.

-- `--platform=[linux/arm64/v8]`: Prefer the specified OS/ARCH when selecting an image, instead of the current operating system and architecture.
+- `--platform=[linux/arm64/v8]`: When choosing an image, prioritize the specified OS/ARCH over the current operating system and architecture.

-- `--policy='missing'`: Set the policy, which can be 'missing', 'always', or 'never'.
+- `--policy='missing'`: Set the policy, the optional values include 'missing', 'always', 'never'.

-- `-q, --quiet=false`: Suppress progress information while pulling the image.
+- `-q, --quiet=false`: Do not output progress information when pulling images.

-- `--remove-signatures=false`: Do not copy signatures when pulling the image.
+- `--remove-signatures=false`: Do not copy signatures when pulling images.

-- `--retry=3`: Number of retries to perform if the pull fails.
+- `--retry=3`: The number of retries when the pull fails.

-- `--retry-delay=2s`: Delay between retries when the pull fails.
+- `--retry-delay=2s`: The delay between retries when the pull fails.

 ## Examples:

-- Pull a single image: `sealos pull my-image:latest`
+- Pull an image: `sealos pull my-image:latest`

 - Pull an image from the Docker daemon: `sealos pull docker-daemon:my-image:tag`